 - 1 Whole head Garlic, cloves separated, crushed, left unpeeled or peeled

 - 2 teaspoons whole Black Peppercorns (or freshly ground pepper - to taste)

 - 3 Bay leaves

 - 1 Tablespoon Sugar or to taste (optional, leave out if doing low-carb)

 - Heat the oil in a large frying pan over medium heat.
 Brown all the chicken pieces in batches.
+This step is highly suggested but if you are in a hurry, this may be omitted.
+Alternatively, you can use skinless chicken pieces to avoid the browning process.
 Mix together in a bowl the vinegar, soy sauce, water and oyster sauce (if using).